Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 And always carry a spare set of laces in your pack (don't ask me how I learned that!).

-For the real nitty gritty, read this Ultimate Guide to picking the best hiking boots for your feet.
+For the fine grained details, read this Ultimate Guide to picking the best hiking boots for your feet.

 Are there best hiking boots "accessories"?